cloudnxt/FlaggerUI/README.md

 **Installation**

 Clone the repository and configure the required environment variables as specified in the project documentation.
-OR You could you the docker image avilalbe here : `rohitrustagi007/canary-gates:1.0.7`.
+OR You could you the docker image available here : `cloudnxt/flagger-ui:0.0.1`.

 Flagger UI can currently be installed using helm charts.
 This can be done either getting the repo locally or from the helm repo

 ```sh